Việt Nam, Russia hold 12th defence, security strategy session

 The two sides agreed to step up information exchange and maintain close coordination at international forums, particularly the United Nations, and within the ASEAN-Russia cooperation framework.

-On this occasion, the Vietnamese official had a working session with leaders of the City of St. Petersburg, visited the headquarters of the Russian oil and gas company Zarubezhneft, and met Russian friends and representatives of the Vietnamese community in Russia.
-VNA/VNS
+On this occasion, the Vietnamese official had a working session with leaders of the City of St. Petersburg, and met Russian friends and representatives of the Vietnamese community in Russia. — VNS